 More Tips on Pairing Wine and Pizza

-So you don’t see your favorite pizza here, or maybe you like to mix it up with non-traditional toppings.
+So you don’t see your favorite pizza here, or maybe you like to mix it up with non-traditional toppings or if feeling adventurous, even some scary pizza toppings.
 You can still find a good wine to match your favorite pizza.
 Just follow these age-old tips on pairing wines and flavors.

 - Red meat matches best with red wine